A ginger bath detoxifies the body by encouraging increased blood circulation and sweating similar to the effects of a sauna or steam bath.

-To be sure, detox bathing is a less important practice during the summer months due to the increased sweating of the body during the day which serves to facilitate the release of toxins and impurities.
+To be sure, detox bathing is a less important practice during the summer months.
+The increased sweating of the body from the warmer weather better facilitates the release of toxins and impurities.

-However, it is still a good idea to continue the habit at least once every week or so to keep the detoxification channels open particularly if you are stuck in an air conditioned environment most of the day.
+However, it is still a good idea to continue the habit at least once every week or so.
+Keeping the detoxification channels open particularly if you are stuck in an air-conditioned environment most of the day is a good practice.

-If you’ve never tried a ginger bath before, you will be happy to know that it is best enjoyed in lukewarm rather than hot water, which is why it’s perfect to try when the weather outside is sultry and humid.
+If you’ve never tried a ginger bath before, you will be happy to know that it is best enjoyed in lukewarm rather than hot water!
+Hence, it is the perfect cleaning ritual to try when the weather outside is sultry and humid.

 If you’ve ever eaten a dish or beverage made with ginger, you have no doubt observed that it has an immediate and very cleansing effect.
-Sinuses are opened up, tastebuds tingle, and an upset stomach tends to settle down in a hurry.
+Sinuses open up, tastebuds tingle, and an upset stomach tends to settle down in a hurry.
 Your face may even start to perspire slightly.

-One of my favorite ways to clear congestion from a cold is a power shot which blends 2 ounces (59 ml) fresh wheatgrass and ginger juice.
+One of my favorite ways to clear congestion from a cold is a power shot.
+This green juice blends 2 ounces each (59 ml) of fresh wheatgrass and ginger juice.

-Ginger is closely related to turmeric and as such is a powerful medicinal herb used for millennia by ancestral cultures.
-Medicinally, some of the most well known uses are for temporary relief from the nausea associated with morning sickness, the dizziness and headaches from motion sickness, or pain from menstrual cramps.
+Ginger is closely related to turmeric and as such is a powerful herb used for millennia by ancestral cultures.
+Medicinally, one of the most traditional applications is temporary relief from the nausea of morning sickness.
+It is helpful for the dizziness and headaches from motion sickness or pain from menstrual cramps as well.

-The primary reason ginger is so helpful when taken internally is due to its potent anti-inflammatory properties and encouragement of blood circulation.
-Numerous scientific studies since the 1970’s have verified that ginger’s phytonutrients known as gingerols exhibit strong antioxidant and anti-microbial properties on human tissues.
+The primary reason ginger is so helpful when taken internally is due to its potent anti-inflammatory properties and the encouragement of blood circulation.
+Numerous scientific studies since the 1970s have verified that ginger’s phytonutrients.
+Known as gingerols, these substances exhibit strong antioxidant and anti-microbial properties on human tissues.